Skip to content

 What are Rides?

 Each time a FollowMe tour is driven, a new ride is automatically created on the server.
-Remarks and status information can be associated to each ride.
+Each ride has a status that indicates which parts of the track have been successfully completed.
+A ride can optionally contain remarks by the driver.

-To query which rides exist for a FollowMe file, you can query the existing rides by using the endpoint [GET] /followme/folder/{folder}/file/{file}.
+To query which rides exist for a FollowMe file, you can use the endpoint [GET] /followme/folder/{folder}/file/{file}.

 A ride contains the following attributes:

-• Remarks: true/false (are remarks available for this ride?)
+• remarks: true if there are remarks available for this ride

 Get the Status of a Ride